flyntwp/flynt-starter-theme/README.md

 ### Assets

-The assets folder is for all SCSS, images, and font files that your theme needs.
-The `main.scss` is watched for changes and compiles to `dist/assets/main.css`.
+The `./assets` folder contains all SCSS, images, and font files for the theme.
+Files inside this folder are watched for changes and compile to `./dist`.

+The `main.scss` file is compiled to `./dist/assets/main.css` which is enqueued in the front-end.

-Also provided is 'admin.scss' which compiles to `dist/assets/admin.css`.
-This file is enqueued in the administrator back-end of WordPress, so styles added to this file will take effect only in the back-end.
+The `admin.scss` file is compiled to `./dist/assets/admin.css` which is enqueued in the administrator back-end of WordPress, so styles added to this file will take effect only in the back-end.

 ### Lib & Inc